 Porth Y SwntAberdaron, Llŷn Peninsula

 Porth Y Swnt is a visitor centre in the old fishing village of Aberdaron.
-A visitor centre with a delightful twist - it showcases an ‘arty’ portrayal of the Lleyn Peninsula encouraging locals to rediscover the fascinating beauty and history of the area, and giving holidaymakers every reason to fall in love with the dramatic coastline and vast countryside of North Wales!
+A visitor centre with a delightful twist - it showcases an ‘arty’ portrayal of the Llŷn Peninsula, encouraging locals to rediscover the fascinating beauty and history of the area.
+It gives holidaymakers every reason to fall in love with the dramatic coastline and vast countryside of North Wales.
 It is real value for money and ideal for rainy days, not to mention that much of the information inside is geared at children too, giving the whole family an enjoyable educational experience!

-The information displays and exhibitions within are based on the local scenes and surroundings of the western tip of the Lleyn Peninsula taking its inspiration from Aberdaron’s architecture and maritime past, as well as the history of incredibly fascinating Ynys Enlli (Bardsey Island), the fourth largest offshore island in all of Wales!
+The information displays and exhibitions are based on the local scenes and surroundings of the western tip of the Llŷn Peninsula.
+It's inspiration is taken from Aberdaron’s architecture and maritime past, as well as the history of incredibly fascinating Ynys Enlli (Bardsey Island), the fourth largest offshore island in all of Wales!

 An audio tour will reveal the local history, influential people, geology and wildlife, in addition to information boards throughout.
 On entry children can get an activity scrapbook and UV torch to assist their exploration spotting hidden animals, with many interactive exhibitions along the way including the ‘Weather Pool’,‘The Deep’ and ‘The sea of words’.

-The Weather Pool is called ‘The Swnt’, named after the stretch of water between the Lleyn Peninsula and Ynys Enlli.
+The Weather Pool is called ‘The Swnt’, named after the stretch of water between the Llŷn Peninsula and Ynys Enlli.
 The Swnt shows the swirling of the sea in a visually unique and colourful way.
-It is fed by live data drawing on the exact time of day, weather, tidal level of the sea and season of the year!
-Visitors are able to use their hands to interact with the ever-changing visual and sound display, becoming masters of the sea!
+It is fed by live data drawing on the exact time of day, weather, tidal level of the sea and season of the year.
+Visitors are able to use their hands to interact with the ever-changing visual and sound display, becoming masters of the sea.

 ‘The Sea Of Words’ enables children and tests adults to exercise their creative side and write poetry - why not use your visit as inspiration?
 The religious history of Bardsey Island has inspired award-winning art and poetry, and attracted many internationally known singers too!
 Other highlights include ‘The Way’, a colorful textile and natural material display illustrating how the land has been used over time, ‘The light’ glass installation designed as a lighthouse lantern created out of a real piece of Bardsey Islands lighthouse, as well as ‘The fold’, a small garden and outdoor area to end your journey.